Goran Dragić: 2017–2021: All-Star and Finals appearance

 On 8 November 2017, Dragić scored a season-high 29 points in a 126–115 win over the Phoenix Suns.
 On 27 November 2017, he was named the Eastern Conference Player of the Week for games played 20 November through 26 November.
 On 15 January 2018, he was named the Eastern Conference Player of the Week for games played 8 January through 14 January.
 It was his fourth career Player of the Week honor.
 On 1 February, Dragić was named the replacement for Kevin Love on Team LeBron for the 2018 NBA All-Star Game, thus making him an All-Star for the first time in his career.

 On 27 October 2018, Dragić scored 28 points in a 120–111 win over the Portland Trail Blazers, becoming the first Slovenian player to reach the 10,000-point mark in the NBA.
 In late November and early December, he missed eight games with a sore right knee.
 On 19 December, he underwent successful surgery to clean up his right knee.
 He returned to action on 23 February 2019 against the Detroit Pistons.
 On 28 March, he recorded his second career triple-double with 23 points, 12 rebounds and 11 assists in a 105–99 win over the Dallas Mavericks.

-In the 2019–20 NBA season, Dragić helped the Heat reach the 2020 NBA Finals, where they faced the Los Angeles Lakers.
+In the 2019–20 NBA season, Dragić helped the Heat through the 2020 NBA Playoffs.
+In Game 1 of the Eastern Conference Finals, Dragic scored a team-leading 29 points during a 117–114 overtime win over the Boston Celtics.
+After winning that series, in the 2020 NBA Finals they faced the Los Angeles Lakers.
 Dragić missed 4 games in the Finals due to a plantar fasciitis injury that he suffered in Game 1.
 The Heat lost the series in six games.

 On 30 December 2020, Dragić scored a season-high 26 points, alongside five rebounds and two assists, in a 119–108 win over the Milwaukee Bucks.
 On 26 February 2021, he scored 26 points, alongside three rebounds, two assists and two steals, in a 124–116 win over the Utah Jazz.
 During the first round of the playoffs, the Heat faced the Bucks.
 On 22 May, Dragić recorded 25 points and two rebounds in a 109–107 Game 1 loss.